TheJacksonLaboratory/FunDataR/1_R_primer/lesson2.md

 ### Check your understanding 1

-1) build a matrix with the first column the integers from 1 to 10, the second column the first 10 even integers, and the third column the first 10 odd integers.
+1) Build a matrix with the first column the integers from 1 to 10, the second column the first 10 even integers, and the third column the first 10 odd integers.

-2) generate a vector with one value per row in the matrix from (1), where the value is the product of the all the values in the corresponding row.
+2) Generate a vector with one value per row in the matrix from (1), where the value is the product of the all the values in the corresponding row.

-3) generate a vector with the sum of each column of the matrix from (1)
+3) Generate a vector with the sum of each column of the matrix from (1)

-4) return the second and third columns of the matrix from (1) as a matrix
+4) Return the second and third columns of the matrix from (1) as a matrix

-5) return the second and third rows of the matrix from (1) as a matrix
+5) Return the second and third rows of the matrix from (1) as a matrix

-6) return the second row of the matrix from (1) as a vector
+6) Return the second row of the matrix from (1) as a vector

-7) return the second row of the matrix from (1) as a (one row) matrix
+7) Return the second row of the matrix from (1) as a (one row) matrix

 [Return to index](#index)